Cadaver: History

-Even though both Herophilus and Erasistratus had permission to use cadavers for dissection there was still a lot of taboo surrounding the use of cadavers for anatomical purposes, and these feelings continued for hundreds of years.
-From the time that anatomical dissection gained its roots in the 3rd century to around the 18th century it was associated with dishonor, immorality, and unethical behavior.
+Even though both Herophilus and Erasistratus had permission to use cadavers for dissection, there was still a large amount of taboo surrounding the use of cadavers for anatomical purposes, and these feelings continued for hundreds of years.
+From the time that anatomical dissection gained its roots in the 3rd century to around the 18th century, it was associated with dishonor, immorality, and unethical behavior.
 Many of these notions were because of religious beliefs and esthetic taboos, and were deeply entrenched in the beliefs of the public and the church.
 As mentioned above, the dissection of cadavers began to once again take hold around the 12th century.
-At this time dissection was still seen as dishonorable, however it was not outright banned.
+At this time dissection was still seen as dishonorable; however, it was not outright banned.
 Instead, the church put forth certain edicts for banning and allowing certain practices.
 One that was monumental for scientific advancement was issued by the Holy Roman emperor Frederick II in 1231.
 This decree stated that a human body would be dissected once every five years for anatomical studies, and that attendance was required for all who were training to or currently practicing medicine or surgery.
 This led to the first sanctioned human dissection since 300 B.C., which was performed publicly by Mondino de Liuzzi.
 This time period created a great deal of enthusiasm in what human dissection could do for science and attracted students from all over Europe to begin studying medicine.

-In light of the new discoveries and advancements that were being made religious moderation of dissection relaxed significantly, however the public perception of it was still negative.
+In light of the new discoveries and advancements that were being made, religious moderation of dissection relaxed significantly; however, the public perception of it was still negative.
 Because of this perception, the only legal source of cadavers was the corpses of criminals who were executed, usually by hanging.
 Many of the offenders whose crimes “warranted” dissection and their families even considered dissection to be more terrifying and demeaning than the crime or death penalty itself.
 There were many fights and sometimes even riots when relatives and friends of the deceased and soon to be dissected tried to stop the delivery of corpses from the place of hanging to the anatomists.
 The government at the time (17th century) took advantage of these qualms by using dissection as a threat against committing serious crimes.
 They even increased the number of crimes that were punished by hanging to over 200 offenses.
 Nevertheless, as dissection of cadavers became even more popular, anatomists were forced to find other ways to obtain cadavers.